mlsmithjr/gurglefish/README.md

      }
  }
 ```
 For each sobject you want to sync, set the "enabled" value to **true**.
+For each sobject you want to suppress auto detection and cleanup of deleted records, set "auto_scrub" to **false**.

 Save the file.

 You are ready to start pulling data.
 But some choices need to be made first.